atmughrabi/CAPI-Precis/README.md

 [![Build Status](https://travis-ci.com/atmughrabi/CAPIPrecis.svg?token=L3reAtGHdEVVPvzcVqQ6&branch=master)](https://travis-ci.com/atmughrabi/CAPIPrecis)
 <p align="center"><img src="./02_slides/fig/logo3.png" width="650" ></p>

-#  Coherent Accelerator Processor Interface (CAPI) Abstract Layer
+#  CAPI-Precis Coherent Accelerator Processor Interface (CAPI) Abstract Layer

 ## Overview

 <p align="center"><img src="./02_slides/fig/theme.png" width="650" ></p>

-CAPI-Precis is an abstraction layer (AFU Control) that simplifies communication and buffering with the Power Service Layer (PSL).
-While each control unit handling different aspects of communication with the PSL, it simplifies the interface for sending and receving memory transactions, and preserves the fine-grain random or sequentail memory access pattern.
+CAPI-Precis is an abstraction layer (AFU-Control) that simplifies communication and buffering with IBM CAPI Power Service Layer (PSL).
+Each control unit handling different aspects of communication with the PSL, it simplifies the interface for sending and receiving memory transactions, and preserves the fine-grain random or sequential memory access pattern.
 Furthermore our layer differentiate its self from other CAPI frameworks, by keeping the PSL cache support.

+### Key Features and Benefits

+* Design your Compute Units (CUs) without the need to interface with the PSL directly (CU-centric).
+* Supports PSL cache access.
+* Supports fine grain random access, or streaming access as it keeps the command-buffer exposed and flexible for any CAPI-PSL supported command.
+* You will only be concerned with sending PSL supported commands, for example you can send reads/writes without the need to check parity, error reporting, and latency requirements.
+You only need to push your command to its corresponding buffer, and wait for the response.
+* Each sent command can be coupled with meta-data (for example CU-id, size), and receive data and responses coupled with those meta-data elements for a better multi-CU design.
+* Open-source and minimalistic design.

 # Installation